jupyterhub/jupyterhub/docs/source/howto/upgrading-v5.md

 - It should always produce valid domains, regardless of username (not true for the legacy scheme when using characters that might need escaping or usernames that are long)
 - each Service gets its own subdomain on `service--` rather than sharing `services.`

-A table of examples of user and services, and their domains with the old and new scheme.
+Below is a table of examples of users and services with their domains with the old and new scheme, assuming the configuration:

-In the examples below, we'll assume the configuration enabling subdomains:

 ```python
 c.JupyterHub.subdomain_host = "https://jupyter.example.org"